Code of Conduct & School Rules

 - undisturbed work and of access to knowledge, skills and resources

 - have progress assessed.

 With every right there is a matching responsibility.
 To protect the rights of individuals, it is the responsibility of each pupil not only to refrain from infringing such rights but to prevent others from doing so.

 In order to maintain a disciplined and effective learning environment, pupils are expected to be mature and responsible.

 Pupils can make a positive contribution by being honest, diligent, friendly, punctual, neat and courteous.
 They must behave in a manner which is respectful to all cultures and to the rights of all.
 (See Addendum 1, FHHS Courtesy Regulations for more details.)
 In addition, it is the duty of all pupils to protect the rights of others.

 Commitments must be honoured.

 Homework and daily review should be routine and deadlines must be met.

-These rules are applicable whenever a pupil is on the school premises, at a school function or school activity, or in a public place where he/she is identifiable, or likely to be identified, as a pupil of Fish Hoek High School.
+These rules are applicable where a pupil is on the school premises, at a school function or school activity, or in a public place where he or she is identifiable, or likely to be identified, as a pupil of the Fish Hoek High School.